16 Sept 2024

 Creatures of the night – shut up

 Two gorgeous blue parrots squabble about something.
-Others fly about, zooming across your path.
+Others fly about, zooming across my path.
 They find their partner, squawk about something or other.
 Fly away, come back.
 It is a scene of colorful activity and loud conversations.

 Pat